Seb-geospatial/BlenderMapDEM/README.md

 This package is ultimately centered around its `renderDEM()` function which interfaces with Blender in order to generate a 3D rendered hillshade map using an input DEM image file.

 All functions in this package are organized in a semi-modular way.
 They are created with the intent to be used together in sequence, however this is not required depending on your use-case.
-For example, if you only want to download DEM .geotiff files, perhaps you only need to use the `fetchDEM()` function, if you already have DEM .geotiff files from another source but need to convert them to an image and georeference them perhaps you only need the `geotiffToImage()` and `georeferenceImage()` functions.
+For example, if you only want to download DEM .geotiff files, perhaps you only need to use the `fetchDEM()` function, if you already have DEM .geotiff files from another source but need to convert them to a hillshade image and georeference them perhaps you only need the `geotiffToImage()`, `renderDEM()`, and `georeferenceImage()` functions.

 <br/>